-ESC Principle 9: Establish stabilized con-
+ESC Principle 9: Establish Stabilized Construction Exits.

-struction exits.
-Vehicles entering and leaving the site have the potential to track significant amounts of sediment onto streets.
-Identify and clearly mark one or two locations where vehicles will enter and exit the site and focus stabilizing measures at those locations.
-Construction entrances are commonly made from large crushed rock.
-They can be further stabilized using stone pads or concrete.
+They can be further stabilized using stone pads o concrete.
 Also, steel wash racks and a hose-down system will remove even more mud and debris from vehicle tires.
 Divert runoff from wash areas to a sediment trap or basin.
 No system is perfect, so sweeping the street regularly completes this BMP.